Support Us Button Widget

 It’s no secret that Richmond is a haven for mountain bikers, city speedsters, and casual bike riders alike.
 But for less experienced bicyclists, ditching your Subaru for a Schwinn can be intimidating.

 While the city is making an effort to improve protected bike infrastructure around Richmond, experts agree that bike accessibility has a lot of room to improve.
-In fact, a recent breakdown of Virginia’s best communities for biking, the River City only ranked No. 31 in the state.
+In fact, in last year’s breakdown of Virginia’s best communities for biking, the River City only ranked No. 31 in the state.

 As infrastructure continues to catch up, we collected tips from our readers on the best way to get around the city safely.